Happy birthday Glen

 1969 - We took a two-goal lead over Burnley thanks to a Tommy Smith penalty and Bobby Graham header.
 However, the visitors stunned the crowd with three goals in quick succession to take the lead, before Tommy Smith bagged an equaliser.
 There was still time for either side to find a winner, but the game ended 3-3.

-2010 - We lost 3-0 at Manchester City, with Javier Mascherano being withdrawn close to kick-off.
-Gareth Barry opened the scoring, with Carlos Tévez adding a brace, including one from the spot.
+2010 – We lost 3-0 at Manchester City, with Javier Mascherano being withdrawn close to kick-off.
+Gareth Barry opened the scoring with the most recent of his four goals past us, with Carlos Tévez converting from the spot for one of his four strikes against the reds, and Micah Richards also on target.
 On the same day, second choice keeper Diego Cavalieri was sold to Cesena for £1.2m.
 He only played once for the Italian side before joining Fluminense back in his native Brazil just four months later.

 Reigning in Spain